Siva-47/ICE/README.md

 ## Requirements

-The code are mainly written with R (version 4.0.3).
+The code are mainly written in R (version 4.0.3).
 The following R packages are required and can be installed directly in R:

 - load and process data
   - data.table